BryceCanyonCounty/bcc-train/README.md

 - Config option to allow cruise control
 - Configurable train speeds
 - Trains need fuel to run
+- Maintain the train to keep it functional

 ## Api
 ### Check if train spawned!